 Unique Abilities

-After my final amputation in 1977 that left me with 3 inch residual, I began to wonder how many activities I would be able to do.
+After my final amputation in 1977 that left me with a 3-inch residual, I began to wonder how many activities I would be able to do.
 So I asked the doctors.
-Their answers were was not the best, as they provided me with a long list of activities that I would not be able to do, including riding bicycles, playing tennis, snow skiing, etc. In the 12 months that followed, I was able to understand why I could not do all those activities, as I was hardly able to do more than just walking in the first 2 dysfunctional prosthesis.
+Their answers were not the best, as they provided me with a long list of activities that I would not be able to do, including riding bicycles, playing tennis, snow skiing, etc. In the 12 months that followed, I was able to understand why I could not do all those activities, as I was hardly able to do more than just walking in my first two dysfunctional prosthesis.
 But once I had my first good prosthesis in 1978, and for the next decade or so, I found myself seeking out all these prohibited activities subconsciously.
-This took much of my time and energy seeking, planning, learning, and trying those activities, until I became good at almost every one of them, with minor exceptions.
+This took up much of my time and energy: seeking, planning, learning, and trying those activities, until I became good at almost every one of them, with minor exceptions.